 For whatever reason, the Scrum Master had yet to introduce story pointing for the Sprint.
-In addition, a pipeline approach was implemented which meant there was a BA and a SME “documenting” requirements in the first sprint, the data skilled members developing the data in the second and the content and testing skilled members doing their tasks in the third sprint.
+In addition, a pipeline approach was implemented which meant there was a BA and a SME “documenting” requirements in the first sprint, the data skilled members developing the data in the second, and the content and testing skilled members doing their tasks in the third sprint.

 The BA and the SME were reverse engineering the requirements from code and content that had been delivered over decades, rather than engaging with the key users to understand what they needed today.

-A “business advisor” outside of the AgileBI Team (i.e not the Product Owner) was making the call on what data and content needed to be delivered to enable the old system to be decommissioned.
-Another “advisor” from the BI software company who had never worked in an Agile environment before, and was remote to the AgileBI Team, and was providing part-time “expertise” on the Agile Approach that should be used.
+A “business advisor” outside of the AgileBI Team (i.e. not the Product Owner) was making the call on what data and content needed to be delivered to enable the old system to be decommissioned.
+Another “advisor” from the BI software company had never worked in an Agile environment before, was remote to the AgileBI Team, and was providing part-time “expertise” on the Agile Approach that should be used.

 There were a large number of Agile Process problems to solve before even thinking about adding new members to increase velocity.